ibm-cloud-docs/vmwaresolutions/shared/shared_overview.md

 * 2 IOPS/GB - Encrypted.
 Storage tier with a maximum throughput of 2 IOPS/GB.
 * 0.25 IOPS/GB - Encrypted.
 Storage tier with a maximum throughput of 0.25 IOPS/GB.

-For more information about the VM encryption limitations for VMware Cloud Director 10.1, see [Enabling VM encryption on storage policies of an organization virtual data center](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html){:external}.
+For more information about the VM encryption limitations for VMware Cloud Director 10.1, see [Enabling VM encryption on storage policies of an organization virtual data center](https://docs.vmware.com/en/VMware-Cloud-Director/10.1/VMware-Cloud-Director-Service-Provider-Admin-Portal-Guide/GUID-80F58C1D-A97E-43FE-8E41-E9242A1D2332.html){: external}.

 The encryption storage policies do not currently work with VM customizations.
 IBM is working closely with VMware to resolve this issue in a future release.
 In the meantime, you can use encryption storage policies after a VM is deployed and customized by using the unencrypted storage policies.
 For more information, see [Changing the general properties of a virtual machine](/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-change-properties).
-{:note}
+{: note}

 ### Maximum disk size
 {: #shared_overview-specs-disk-size}